1. Viktor Axelsen (Yonex)

 Racket: Auraspeed 90K racket

-His racket/strings combination accentuates his versatile playing style.
-A solid chance and should not be underestimated.
-It’s a home tournament, the Danish love being at home, ans although he’s had a rather patchy few years he has found some form in 2023 with a Korean Open win and a couple of final appearances.
+His racket and strings combination accentuates his versatile playing style.
+Antonsen has a solid chance and should certainly not be underestimated.
+It’s a home tournament, and although he’s had a rather patchy few years he has found some form in 2023 with a Korean Open win and a couple of final appearances.

 Strings: VBS-63